Home

 FOR THE LOVE OF SAGE

 I mixed this Potato Gnocchi dinner together on the fly.
 It was something I had a taste for and thought the family might enjoy.
-Like a lot of recipes I like, it’s rich with cream and parmesan cheese.
+Like a lot of recipes I like, it’s rich with cream and Parmesan cheese.

 INGREDIENTS